rackerlabs/rackspace-how-to/content/cloud-servers/rescue-mode.md

 #### Revert a Windows server from rescue mode

-There is a known issue that might occur when a Windows cloud server is put into rescue mode.
+A known issue exists that might occur when a Windows cloud server is put into rescue mode.
 After the old system drive is brought online, you are no longer able to boot into Windows when reverting back from the rescue environment.

-This issue is caused by a Disk ID conflict.
-The original Boot DISK ID is rewritten and no longer matches what the server expects for the boot volume.
+This issue is caused by a disk ID conflict.
+The original boot disk ID is rewritten and no longer matches what the server expects for the boot volume.
 Because the cloud server's rescue mode uses the image that was initially used to create the server, the disk ID of the server and the temporary image for